samdze/godot-modifiers-plugin/README.md

 - Custom editors and inspectors to ease the use of the plugin.

 # Next steps
-While the plugin is functional and many things can be achieved with it, there are a few extra features I'd like to add eventually, maybe when Godot will better support plugins creation exposing more functionality to scripting languages.
+Although the plugin is functional and many things can be achieved with it, there are a few extra features I'd like to add eventually, maybe when Godot will better support plugins creation exposing more functionality to scripting languages.

 See: https://github.com/godotengine/godot-proposals/issues/300